 Additionally, manufacturers are implementing closed-loop systems.
 This approach involves reusing waste materials from the injection moulding process to produce new products, thereby creating a circular economy.
 This alignment with sustainability principles can boost a company’s reputation and appeal to environmentally conscious consumers.

 The introduction of biodegradable materials is a game changer in the realm of injection moulding.
 These materials, often derived from renewable resources, offer an alternative to traditional plastics that persist in the environment for centuries.
-By adopting biodegradable options, manufacturers can significantly reduce their ecological footprint.
+By adopting biodegradable options, manufacturers can significantly reduce their ecological footprint and conduct ‘eco-friendly injection moulding’.

 Producing items with biodegradable materials also opens up new market opportunities.
 As consumers become more eco-conscious, the demand for products that are both functional and sustainable is on the rise.
 Companies that successfully integrate these materials into their production lines will likely find themselves ahead in the competitive landscape.